mskordal/my-sel4-projects/myLlvmPass/README.md

 # Compile the dummy programm into IR format.
 $LLVM_DIR/bin/clang -O1 -S -emit-llvm ../myLlvmPass/app.c -o app.ll

-# Load the pass into the IR.
-Since this is not yet a transformation pass, it
-# will not produce a binary output.
-It will simply print all the internal
-# functions of the file.
+# Use the plugin at the IR file.
+First case is for instrumentations passes
+$LLVM_DIR/bin/opt -load-pass-plugin ./libInjectBRAM.so -passes=inject-bram app.ll -S -o derived.ll

+# Second case is for analyses Passes
 $LLVM_DIR/bin/opt -load-pass-plugin ./libInjectBRAM.so -passes=inject-bram -disable-output app.ll

 ```

+# Prev Pass State 1
+The Pass just prints the non-external functions that are being called
+in the programme.

 # Current Pass State
-The Pass currently just prints the non-external functions that are being called
-in the programme.
+Switched Function pass to a module pass.
+The pass create a global pointer variable and assigns the address `0xa0010000` to it